blengereau/DynamicProgramming/README.md

 # Dynamic Programming & Reinforcement Learning applied to a Neo-Classical Growth Model

 This project solves an optimal growth model using Dynamic Programming techniques by approximating iteratively the value function.
-It also involves evaluating arbitrary policies on the agent control variable, and produce a Reinforcement Learning algorithm of greedy procedure to update the policy function of the agent.
+It also involves <b>evaluating arbitrary policies</b> on the agent control variable, and produce a Reinforcement Learning algorithm of <b>greedy procedure to update the policy function</b> of the agent.

-Additionally, this project calibrates a Neural Network that approximates the optimal path of capital accumulation from an arbitrary amount of capital.
+Additionally, this project <b>calibrates a Neural Network that approximates the optimal path </b> of capital accumulation from an arbitrary amount of capital.

 ## 1. Model